dealien/SCIENCE-Project-To-Do-List/GLOSSARY.md

 A giant, twin-engine helicopter.
 It can pick up and carry vehicles underneath it using a deployable hook.
 It can be purchased from Warstock Cache & Carry.
 It can carry 6 people.

 ## Dump
+See HVY Dump

+## HVY Dump
 A giant dump truck found at the mines.
-It is also known as the HVY Dump.
+It is mostly known as just the Dump or the "giant dump truck".
 It can be purchased from Warstock Cache & Carry for $1,000,000.
 It can seat 1 person, but others can ride on the outside.

-## HVY Dump
-See Dump

 ## Insurgent
 The large armored truck.
 There are two versions: the regular Insurgent and the Insurgent Pick-Up.
 The second version comes with a roof-mounted mini-gun.
 They can be purchased from Warstock Cache & Carry upon completion of the Humane Labs Raid.